LaptopKing/Image-Reader-and-Displayer/README.md

 # Image-Reader-and-Displayer
 ## Basic disclaimer

 This is a terminal based image viewer which you can use to intercept images on a headless server, like ubuntu server or something like that.
-It is finished, probably won't get any features because it displays images very nicely.
+It is finished, probably won't get any new features because it displays images very nicely.

 ## Note